 If you are using a smartphone, Laptop, Android TV, or any device and you want to use a common DNS server for all.
 The process is very simple and what you need is a router connection.
 DNS configuration in routers is very simple with respect to OS.

 The process is the same for all types of the router but I am using the D-Link router, so I will configure it in.
 Follow the step carefully.

 1. Visit the router’s IP address (For D-Link – http://192.168.0.1).

 2. Now Enter the router password.

 3. Click on the Manual Internet Connection, You can find it at the bottom.

 4. Type your preferred DNS Server.
 I will use the Google DNS server.
 Primary DNS Server – 184.108.40.206 and Secondary DNS Server – 220.127.116.11.

 5. Click the Save and close it.

 Now all your devices connected to the router will use the same DNS server.
-Since Google DNS server is most trusted, so you don’t have to worry about DNS leak anymore.
+Since Google DNS server is the most trusted, so you don’t have to worry about DNS leaks anymore.

 Give a Hand to Secured & DNS Proof VPN